ggebbie/TMItransient.jl/README.md

 `DocumenterTools.genkeys(user="ggebbie", repo="TMItransient.jl")` # optionally (I think)\
 Note: must call second key "DOCUMENTER_KEY"

 - optional: add argument to deploydocs in docs/make.jl "devbranch="main" or "numerics" etc. Make a /dev version of docs.
-Will it make a stable version when a release is made?
+It makes a stable version of the docs when a release or tag occurs.

+- to build docs manually, try \
+`julia --project=docs docs/make.jl`\
-- to build docs manually, try julia --project=docs docs/make.jl when I did it locally, I activated TMI project, then include("make.jl") and it worked locally
+when I did it locally, I activated TMI project, then \
+`include("make.jl")`\
+and it worked locally

-- previously I made a gh-pages branch following, but it happened automatically this time [[https://coderwall.com/p/0n3soa/create-a-disconnected-git-branch][instructions for creating a disconnected git branch]]
+- previously I made a gh-pages branch following,  [[https://coderwall.com/p/0n3soa/create-a-disconnected-git-branch][instructions for creating a disconnected git branch]] but it happened automatically this time

 - You can also update the docs just by uploading a new tag, with: